Theft from Employer / Embezzlement

 Once an internal investigation begins, you must seek legal advice immediately.
 The lawyers at Mickelson & Whysall have the experience and knowledge to help you.
 There are various defence strategies for dealing with a charge once it has been laid.

 If you are found guilty, you could face a jail sentence.
 Depending on the scope of the theft, this could be a lengthy term.
-The penalties are potentially severe, so legal representation is vital.
+The penalties are potentially severe, so legal representation is vital as soon as possible.